keithbreazeale/keithbreazeale.github.io/README.md

 </div>

 # Algorithms and Data Structures Application
 As mentioned in the Algorithms and Data Structures Code review, the application that was chosen was the "Binary Search Tree" Application.
 This application is written in C++.
 This artifact was conceptualized, designed, and built as part of the CS 260: Data Structures and Algorithms course at SNHU.
-The objective of this application was to create a small, efficient program for loading bid information and then allowing the user to search through the bids via a terminal.
+The objective of this application was to create a small, efficient program for loading bid information (stored in a CSV file) and then allowing the user to search through the bids via a terminal.

 <div style="text-align: center;">
     <img src="CS 260/CS 260 Interface.png" width="800px" title="Bid Information Search Tool based on the Binary Search Tree Algorithm Screenshot" />